 Aside from the group songs, Masuda performed solo (as Sosuke Maki) on “heartbeat“, song later released on DUEL GIG EXTRA, Best Of album released in November 2018.

-In 2017, alongside Shunsuke Takeuchi, Koutaro Nishiyama, Tasuku Hatanaka and Chiharu Sawashiro, Masuda performed as BELLWETHER, special unit created specifically for Boku Koe‘s musical segment.
+In 2017, alongside Shunsuke Takeuchi, Koutaro Nishiyama, Tasuku Hatanaka, and Chiharu Sawashiro, Masuda performed as BELLWETHER, a special unit created specifically for Boku Koe‘s musical segment.

 The songs were a bit “different” in comparison with the typical idol songs – BELLWETHER‘s were more on the parody side -, with themes ranging from bad puns to nipples.